Aug 24

 Scientific papers and grant applications often have very specific requirements for word count, page count and style.
 This doesn’t leave much room to work on visual readability through layout and formatting.
 Clarity has to come from the words themselves.
 To do this, I need to understand the text thoroughly myself, which is an aspect of the job I really enjoy.

-Permanent link to this article: http://wordsmadeclear.com/2012/02/15/turning-science-into-plain-language/
+Permanent link to this article: https://wordsmadeclear.com/2012/02/15/turning-science-into-plain-language/

 Jan 13